Halloween Crafts and Treats

 Cristina Russell

-Ghoulishly good frozen banana ghosts, creepy pineapple lanterns and monster rocks; there are so many ways to get crafty this Halloween.
-Create treats your kids will love, and have fun creating them together.
+Ghoulishly good frozen banana ghosts, creepy pineapple lanterns and monster rocks, there are so many ways to get crafty in the build up to Halloween.
+Make treats your kids will love, and have fun getting creative together.
 Here are some of our favourites:

 LDC 98 Halloween 2019 Price Image